ArturoAceves1999/INAOE-Tesis-Quadrotor/README.md

 To try the python library, you can use the [Streaming example](https://github.com/IntelRealSense/librealsense/blob/master/wrappers/python/examples/python-tutorial-1-depth.py) from the Intel Github.

+It is important to mention that the code from `ysozkaya` also install python3 and the dependencies needed for the realsense library, so this is the first step needed for the process.

 ##### Halcon Runtime for embedded devices

+For this

 ##### Halcon python library

 ##### Serial communication

+By default, the UART port is used automatically to start a console once the board is energized.
+We need to disable this service to automatically start the communication with other devices.
+To do so, we need to run the following commands on the console:

+	systemctl stop nvgetty
+	systemctl disable nvgetty
+	udevadm trigger

+Once this is finished, you need to reboot the Jetson Nano.

 #### Raspberry Pi 4
 As made with the Jetson Nano board, we need to do the OS installation for this board.
 We are using the basic Raspbian installation present on the official Raspberry Pi Imager.
 The installation steps are available on the [Raspberry documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).